📖FAQ

 Five Sigma Finance Ltd. ("Investment Advisor")

 Five Sigma Finance Ltd. arrow-up-right("Five Sigma") serves as an Investment Advisor.
-Five Sigma is a London-based, FCA regulated investment firm with over $800M AUMA.
+Five Sigma is a London-based, FCA regulated investment firm with over $800M AUM.
 They are responsible for managing the day to day operations of OpenTrade SPC.
 Five Sigma is an appointed representative of Capricorn Fund Managersarrow-up-right, which is authorised and regulated by the Financial Conduct Authority (FCA).
 For the Stablecoin Staking product, Five Sigma performs two functions (1) update the exchange rate daily and (2) issuing weekly attestations that show the assets and liabilities of the vault.

 Figment

 Figment is a Toronto-based blockchain infrastructure firm, founded in 2018, specializing in institutional-grade staking solutions for proof-of-stake (PoS) blockchains.
 They provide staking infrastructure for over 700 institutional clients (asset managers, exchanges, custodians, foundations) across multiple networks.
-In the scope of this product, Figment provides all of the technical infrastructure required for SOL staking.
+In the scope of this product, Figment provides technical infrastructure required for SOL staking.
 It also provides access to the vault via Figment APIs and its web platform.

 Crypto.com